 - Sylvie states that the people working for the TVA are all variants who once had a life on another planet, like Earth.
 However the TVA folks don’t seem to know this.

-Loki: Episode 4 (The Nexus Event) Explained
+Loki: Season 1 Episode 4 Explained (The Nexus Event)

 We’re shown that Sylvie was only a little girl when she was abducted by the TVA.
 However, she escapes using Ravonna’s TemPad and has been on the run ever since, living her life behind apocalypses.
 Loki appears to have fallen in love with Sylvie, which could be why we see a giant Nexus spike on the TVA screen so tremendous that it stands out more prominent than the obliteration of a moon and its people.
 The TVA uses this Nexus event to locate the two Lokis and arrests them.